ArizonaJuggerLeague/arizonajuggerleague.github.io/pages/aboutjugger.md

 ## The Players

 Each team fields five players during a "run" (a single play):
-- **1 Runner**: The only player allowed to pick up, carry, and score with the skull.
-The Runner is weaponless but can physically engage with the opposing Runner to wrestle for control of the skull.
+- **1 Runner**: The only player allowed to pick up, carry, and score with the jugg.
+The Runner is weaponless but can physically engage with the opposing Runner to wrestle for control of the jugg.
-- **4 Enforcers**: Armed with padded foam weapons called "pompfen," these players protect their Runner, attack the opposing team, and try to "down" opponents by striking them with their weapons.
+- **4 Enforcers**: Armed with padded foam weapons called "boffers," these players protect their Runner, attack the opposing team, and try to "down" opponents by striking them with their weapons.

 Teams can have more than five players with substitutions allowed between runs, but only five are on the field at once.